lockevod/Karoo-KActions/README.md

-# kNotify - Karoo Notification Extension
+# KActions - Notification Extension for Karoo

-This extension for Karoo devices allows you to send automatic WhatsApp notifications to selected contacts when you start, pause, resume, or finish a bike ride.
+This extension for Karoo devices allows you to send automated notifications when you start, pause, resume or finish a bike ride.
+Now compatible with multiple messaging providers and with webhook support.

-Compatible with Karoo 2 and Karoo 3 devices running Karoo OS version 1.524.2003 and later.
+Compatible with Karoo 2 and Karoo 3 running Karoo OS version 1.524.2003 and later.

 <a href="https://www.buymeacoffee.com/enderthor" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>